-Below are some of my personal favorite Disney websites.
-These are the Disney sites I find myself turning to when I’m planning a trip or curious about something Disney-related, if I don’t have the information here on my own site!
+Below are some of our personal favorite Disney websites.
+These are the Disney sites we find ourselves turning to when we are planning a trip or curious about something Disney-related, if we don’t have the information here on our own site!

 Small World Vacations has great information and online tours for Walt Disney World, Disneyland and Disney Cruise Line.
 This site is run by a travel agency that specializes in Disney vacations.
-I highly recommend and use Small World Vacations myself.
+We highly recommend and use Small World Vacations ourselves.
 Be sure to check out their blog for the latest Disney news and information, too!